ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 And an identity is written in the following form: identity://domain.com/alice

-In both cases, an HTTPS request is this performed on "domain.com", using the following URL: https://domain.com/.well-known/openpeer-services-get
+In both cases, an HTTPS POST request is this performed on "domain.com", using the following URL: https://domain.com/.well-known/openpeer-services-get

 Clients must confirm the HTTPS certificates comes from the same domain as the original domain request and reject any records that do not.

 Services Get Request
 --------------------